chribonn/bnkSEPA/documentation/Install.md

 Install bnkSEPA on your computer
 ================================

-`This document is shows you how to install bovSEPA for the Windows x64 platform.
+`This document is shows you how to install bnkSEPA for the Windows x64 platform.
 It should work with other OSs`

 To install bnkSEPA you need to: